ashokviswa96/Perf-Matters/README.md

     //changed querySelector to getElementById.
     document.getElementById("movingPizzas1").appendChild(elem);
   }
-  updatePositions();
+  updatePositions(0);
 });
 ```
 The steps I took to improve the number of frames per second are:
-   * reduced the number of iterations from 200 to 20.
+    * reduced the number of pizzas to match the screen size.
     * Moved the height and width properties to .mover in style.css in order to reduce paint events.
     * used `document.getElementById` instead of `querySelector`.
     * Added `Backface-visibility: hidden;` property to css to define the visibility of the element.
-   * Made changes to the `updatePositions` function  as follows:
+    * Made changes to the `updatePositions` function below as follows:
-    1.  moved the `document.body.scrollTop/1250` outside the function and passed it as a parameter.
+        *  moved the `document.body.scrollTop/1250` outside the function and passed it as a parameter.
-    2.  used `getElementsByClassName` instead of `querySelector`.
+        *  used `getElementsByClassName` instead of `querySelector`.
     * optimised animation by using `requestAnimationFrame` on scrolling .The callback function `updatePositions` is passed within a anonymous function since it has `phasevar` passed.
 This is done to overcome the forced syncronous layout when the pizzas are generated at first.

     ```javascript
     window.addEventListener('scroll', function (){